 Databricks is the data and AI company.
-More than 7,000 organizations worldwide - including Comcast, Condé Nast, H&M and over 40% of the Fortune 500 - rely on the Databricks Lakehouse Platform to unify their data, analytics and AI.
-Databricks is headquartered in San Francisco, with offices around the globe.
-Founded by the original creators of Apache Spark, Delta Lake and MLflow, Databricks is on a mission to help data teams solve the world's toughest problems.
-To learn more, follow Databricks on Twitter, LinkedIn and Facebook.
+More than 10,000 organizations worldwide - including Block, Comcast, Condé Nast, Rivian, Shell and over 60% of the Fortune 500 - rely on the Databricks Data Intelligence Platform to take control of their data and put it to work with AI.
+Databricks is headquartered in San Francisco, with offices around the globe, and was founded by the original creators of Lakehouse, Apache Spark[TM], Delta Lake and MLflow.
+To learn more, follow Databricks on LinkedIn, X and Facebook.